-If it’s adventure you seek, you will appreciate the hiking trail close to Magens Bay.
+If it’s an adventure you seek, you will appreciate the hiking trail close to Magens Bay.
 It has 75 miles of hiking found on top of the hillside.
 You can also go kayaking in Cos Cay, where you can paddle while observing sea turtles and other wildlife.
 You can also jet ski to St. John’s Bay and swim with sea lions or dolphins.

 If you love history, you’ll want to explore Charlotte Amalie, the capital city.
 There are 17th-century relics from colonial life combined with a bit of island charm and modernity.
 You can also walk up the historic 99 steps to take in a panoramic view of the city.

 When you get hungry, the island offers numerous beach bars and restaurants filled with local cuisine.
 Waterfront cuisine makes dining extra memorable.

 St. Croix: For the History and Nature Lover